rajithkrishnegowda/openfl/.github/pull_request_template.md

 # Pull Request Template

 ## Title
-[Provide a succinct and descriptive title for the pull request, e.g., "Improve caching mechanism for API calls"]
+[Provide a short and descriptive title for the pull request, e.g., "Improve caching mechanism for API calls"]

 ## Type of Change
+Specify the type of change being made.
+Use one of the following:
 - [ ] New feature
 - [ ] Bug fix
 - [ ] Documentation update
 - [ ] Refactoring
 - [ ] Hotfix
 - [ ] Security patch
+- [ ] Test Addition
-- [ ] UI/UX improvement
+- [ ] Other (please specify)

 ## Description
-[Provide a detailed explanation of the changes you have made.
-Include the reasons behind these changes and any relevant context.
-Link any related issues.]
+[Provide a detailed explanation of the changes made in this PR.
+Explain the purpose of the PR and the problem it solves.
+Reference any related issues or tickets (e.g., `Fixes #123`).]

+## **Changes Made**
+List the key changes made in this PR.
+Be specific about files, functions, or modules that were modified.
+If applicable, include before-and-after code snippets or examples.

 ## Testing
-[Detail the testing you have performed to ensure that these changes function as intended.
-Include information about any added tests.]
+[Describe how the changes were tested.
+Include details about unit tests, integration tests, or manual testing.
+Specify any new tests added to cover the changes.]

 ## Impact
-[Discuss the impact of your changes on the project.
+[Discuss the impact of the changes on the project.
 This might include effects on performance, new dependencies, or changes in behaviour.]

+## **Documentation**
+Indicate if documentation was updated.
+Provide links to updated documentation or describe the changes made.

 ## Additional Information
 [Any additional information that reviewers should be aware of.]

 ## Checklist
+Ensure the following tasks are completed before submitting the PR:
-- [ ] My code adheres to the coding and style guidelines of the project.
+- [ ] Code follows the project's coding standards.
-- [ ] I have performed a self-review of my own code.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] All tests pass successfully.
-- [ ] I have made corresponding changes to the documentation.
+- [ ] Documentation has been updated (if applicable).
-- [ ] My changes generate no new warnings
+- [ ] PR title and description are clear and descriptive.
+- [ ] PR is linked to the relevant issue or ticket.

+## **Optional Sections**

+### **Screenshots or Visuals**
+If applicable, include screenshots, diagrams, or visuals to demonstrate the changes.